 Black or dark brown hair, on the other hand, gets reddish tones while red gets a strawberry or orange shade.

 The thing is that mixing soda and developed will give you a shade or two lighter hair.
 I cannot say the same about lightening your hair with a developer alone.
 It probably gives weaker results, I suppose.

 What Developer Do I Need to Lighten my hair?

 It depends on your hair.
 If you want to lighten naturally blonde hair, you will need 20 volume developer(link to amazon).

 If you want to bleach light to medium brown hair, 30 volume developer is recommended.
 Black and dark brown hair require 40 volume cream developer.

 In case you didn’t know, there are 10 tones of hair from 1 to 10 (1 for black and 10 for the lightest blonde).
 So, before picking a color, determine your developer.

-If you have light brown hair and you want to lighten a shade or two or three, a 20 volume developer can help.
+If you have light brown hair and you want to lighten a shade or two or three, a 20 volume developer (link to amazon) can help.

 40 volume developer can be damaging, so I suggest that you stay away from it.
 20 and 30 volume developers need bleaching powder.

 Let’s learn how to lighten your hair in 4 simple steps.
 First and foremost, always use gloves to keep your nails and hands protected.
 If this is your first time bleaching your hair, don’t worry.
 It’s simple and easy.